dli-invest/snews-ml/README.md

 Eventually have a seperate model for reddit news

 - label of interest if it contain financial terms or lingo or has implications of the financial sort.

+## Tasks

+- WSB Reddit Data

+Use data from kaggle https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts to train a ml model to analyze wsb posts and get a sense of market sentiment.